Fear of Looking Older - Making Peace with Wrinkles, Sagging, and Gray Hair

 Psychological Impact

 Feeling down every time you look in the mirror, avoiding having your photo taken, becoming reluctant to go out.
 When appearance anxiety intensifies, social activities become restricted and the risk of isolation rises.
 In extreme cases, it can develop into body dysmorphic disorder (BDD), a state of excessive preoccupation with signs of aging that are barely noticeable in reality.
+When self-worth depends solely on appearance, a vicious cycle emerges where self-esteem continuously declines with age.

 Financial Impact